hshutan/FlipDotCompendium/README.md

 # Flip Dot Sign Compendium

-This is a collection of information related to the Mega Max 3000 series of Flip Dot signs produced by Luminator.
-Specifically you will find the content is tailored to a 98x16 MegaMax 3000 front sign that I own.
+This is a collection of information related to the Max 3000 series of Flip Dot signs produced by Luminator.
+Specifically you will find the content is tailored to a 98x16 Mega Max 3000 front sign that I own.
 Note that various modifications would be needed to drive other dimension signs, such as the more common 112x16 versions.

 ### Index